jun-inoue/phyloSCOPE/README.md

 # phyloSCOPE
 phyloSCOPE is a web tool to identify short DNA sequences by estimating phylogenetic trees.
-By uploading bulk of unidentified DNAs such as eDNA or barcoding/ancient sequences, phyloSCOPE constructs phylogenetic trees by using blast hits of users' and implemented reference databases.
+By uploading bulk of sample sequences obtained from eDNA, metabarcoding or ancient DNA studies, phyloSCOPE constructs phylogenetic trees using sequences derived from samples and databases of customized/pre-inetalled references.

 ---